Millennium (TV series): Development

 After Chris Carter's success with The X-Files, the Fox Broadcasting Company asked him if he would produce another series for them.
 He already had an idea for creating a show based around the coming millennium of the year 2000, and it was this idea that he followed up.
 The Fox executives gave Carter a budget of nearly $1.5 million per episode, and allowed him to create his own "look" for the show.
-Carter has said he was influenced by the Holy Bible, Dostoyevsky and Mary Shelley in planning the series.
+Carter has said he was influenced by the Bible, Dostoyevsky and Mary Shelley in planning the series.
 Carter pitched Millennium to Fox as "Seven in Seattle."
 The setting of a dark, rain-soaked city and a world-weary detective's hunt for a religiously inspired serial killer have clear parallels with the pilot episode.
 One of the show's working titles was 2000, though Millennium was chosen.

 For the second season, Glen Morgan and James Wong took on its management, while Carter focused on the fifth season of The X-Files and The X-Files motion picture.
 Morgan and Wong were consulting producers for the first season, but took over production, implementing several changes Fox wanted to try to boost ratings, which had declined during the first season.
 Morgan said that:

 There was too much gore in the first season, and it was for shock's sake.
 There was no humor.
 Everybody wanted to know more about the Millennium Group.
 What was Frank's role with them?
 We needed to develop Frank.
 We had a good actress, Megan Gallagher, playing his wife, and what could we do with their relationship?
 Where can this go?

 For season three, which aired in 1998, Carter took back control of the series; Morgan and Wong left to pursue their own careers.
 Carter, who had disapproved of the show's shift in tone, said he changed direction and tried to connect with the "roots" of the first season.
 The show's production team hoped to make "the stories a little more accessible", and moved the action from Seattle to Washington D.C.